pflanze/functional-perl/README.md

 To use `bin/repl` interactively, `Term::ReadLine::Gnu` is
 necessary.
 On Debian systems, install `libterm-readline-gnu-perl`, or install from CPAN (run `cpan`, then `install Term::ReadLine::Gnu`.)

+## Intro

+The [intro](intro/) directory contains scripts introducing the concepts (work in progress).
+The scripts are meant to be viewed in this order:

+    basics
+    tailcalls
+    tailcalls_betterlooks